Return to nursing - FAQs

 The return to practice course is open to all, regardless of how long you have been out of practice.
 The course will update you on any new developments in nursing and you will have support and mentoring throughout.

-Re-registered practitioners will be supported by a preceptorship programme on their return to the workforce and the programme can be tailored to your requirements.
+Re-registered practitioners might be supported by a preceptorship programme on their return to the workforce and the programme can be tailored to your requirements.
 View Health Education England's video about preceptorship for nurses